How To Offer Help … Don’t

 If you really want to know how to offer help that provides true value to the other person, it’s time for a new approach; and that starts by recognizing the faults in using the “front door” “How can I help you?” tactic most people use.

 Why “How Can I Help You?”
 Just Doesn’t Work

 In essence, it means taking the quick, easy, and relatively-thoughtless method of simply blurting out, “How can I help you?”

-We all understand the intentions are good, but in this case the implementation is bad; and if you really want to contribute something meaningful to the other person, this isn’t the way to do it.
+We all understand the intentions are good, but in this case, the implementation is bad.
+If you really want to contribute something meaningful to the other person, this isn’t actually how to offer help.

 Why?
 Because most people have a two-fold reaction to this approach:

 Keep in mind: Most of this process is entirely automatic.
-They aren’t consciously choosing to subvert your offer, that’s just what they’ve been programmed to do.
+They aren’t consciously choosing to subvert your offer to help.
+That’s just what they’ve been programmed to do.
 And when you think about it from their perspective, it’s pretty easy to understand why the “front door” offer of help often falls flat.

 So what’s the right way to offer help?

 The way to a) increase the likelihood that your offer will be accepted and b) give you the opportunity to provide real, tangible value to the other person?

 There are a few things you can do, both before the meeting and as you’re wrapping up.
 Let’s take a look.